sil-org/terraform-aws-idp/README.md

 Terraform Configuration, Documentation, and examples for the IdP-in-a-Box service.

+## Local Dev

+To run the IdP-in-a-Box locally for development purposes, the Docker Compose environment in the [idp-profile-ui](https://github.com/sil-org/idp-profile-ui) repository includes much of the IdP system.

 ## Service image version compatibility

 The relevant service images are only supported at their latest major version number.
 At this time, the latest major